VeriFIT/mata/FORMAT.md

 ### Finite automata with everything in BDDs
 [link](nfa-bdd-full-example.vtf)
 ```
-# Example of finite automata where both states and transitions are in a BDD in the VATA format
+# Example of finite automata where both states and transitions are in a BDD in the MATA format
 @NFA-BDD-FULL     # NFAs with states and transitions in BDD
 %State-Vars 3     # number of Boolean variables in states (required)
 %Symbol-Vars 8    # number of Boolean variables in the alphabet (required)